DenisRang/Combined-CNN-RNN-for-emotion-recognition/README.md

 ### Other
 There are more scripts for different purposes like an additional analysis.
-Every script is provided with describing comments on top.
+Every script is provided with describing comments on the top.
 ## Citation
 ```
 TODO